Ph.D., Columbia University (2001)

 Anthropology Of Religion

-Guided Readings Anthropology Of Religion
+Guided Readings Anthropology Of Business

 cultural anthropology, anthropology of religion, psychological anthropology, anthropological theory, fieldwork methods; Asia and Asian American cultures and histories; South Asia religious cultures; globalising religious movements; issues of diaspora, migration, transnationalism, and immigrant nationalism